mstan091/WaitingList_Group28/public/Readme.md

-# Waiting List
+# TIC-TAC-TOE Game
 ---
 # *Group 28:*
 * Maria Stancu (300243486)
 * Santiago Martinez-Barrera (300234735)

 ## Implementation
-* This is the iomplementation of the WaitingList app HTML, Javascript, Ajax, PHP, CSS.
+* This is the implementation of the WaitingList app HTML, Javascript, Ajax, PHP, CSS.
 * Assignment 4 - CSI3140

 ## Implementation details